 Rate Of New Virus Infections Falling, But Deaths Remain High

-With hospitalizations and newly confirmed cases falling, health officials are optimistic that the worst of the latest surge is over.
+Hospitalizations and newly confirmed cases have been falling, however, and health officials are growing more optimistic that the worst of the latest surge is over.

-The positivity rate for people being tested has been falling for weeks, which means fewer people will end up in hospitals.
+The positivity rate for people being tested has dropped by 15% statewide in the last week, which means fewer people will end up in hospitals.

-In Los Angeles County, the state’s most populous, the daily test positivity rate was 9.9% on Saturday, which is down 15 percentage points compared to a week earlier, public health officials said.
+In Los Angeles County, the state's most populous, the test positivity rate has plummeted 39% over the past three weeks, health officials said.